ABC13 Hurricane Guide

 The Hurricane Tracking Map

 Hurricanes are one of natures greatest threats to residents of the Houston-Gulf Coast Region.
-That is why ABC13 has teamed up with Kroger, Ark Generator Services and American Risk Insurance to bring you the Hurricane Tracking Map!
+That is why ABC13 has teamed up with Kroger, Gary Greene and American Risk Insurance to bring you the Hurricane Tracking Map!
 This will help you chart hurricanes and gives you great information for severe weather safety.
 Be prepared this season.
 The ABC13 Hurricane Tracking Map is available at your local Kroger store.

 Sponsored By